Nikkeljohn/filpcart/README.md

 ## To do

-In the website footer there is a newsletter sign-up form, to allow users to supply their email address if they are interested in receiving news and discounts cupoms.
+In the website footer there is a newsletter sign-up form, to allow users to supply their email address if they are interested in receiving news.

 ![newsletter]